 Search → Assert → Drag and Drop to Canvas

 We have added the Assert Block.
 Now, what do we have to Assert?

 We have to Assert the status code and message from the API Response.
 To get these properties of the Response we use the response properties block.
 So search for response in the search box and pick the response properties block and drag it into the canvas.

 Search → Response → Drag and Drop Response Body into Canvas

-8) Now, the final thing is Test Run.
+8) Now, the final thing is a Test Run.
 Make sure you have followed the prerequisite mentioned above before the Test Run.
-Make sure you can see Green Symbol before clicking on the play icon.
+Make sure you can see the Green Symbol before clicking on the play icon.